 But it doesn’t fit guys like Ralph (not his real name), the super-conservative, Christian fundamentalist father of a gay friend of mine.
 Ralph thinks homosexuality is wrong.
 He’s totally against gay marriage.
 And he would never watch Modern Family.
 Yet he really loves his gay son and totally accepts his son’s partner.
 I’ve seen Ralph with them: and he’s genuinely kind and openly affectionate with both of them.
 There’s some real love there.
 And definitely no fear.
 Describing Ralph’s anti-gay “thing” as a manifestation of “homophobia” is, well, bullshit.
 The shoe just doesn’t fit.

-But, truth be told, the nastiest “Islamophobia” I’ve encountered wasn’t in rural backwaters like Hérouxville; it was in diverse cosmopolitan centers like Montreal, Los Angeles, Sydney, Baltimore, and New York—amongst Christians and Jews who’ve had to flee the Middle East.
-Most of these people have had first-hand experience with real persecution at the hands of Muslim majorities, much of it decidedly horrific.
+Most of these people have had first-hand experience with real persecution at the hands of Muslims, some of it decidedly horrific.
 Their businesses were destroyed, bank accounts seized, places of worship trashed.
 Some of them were even tortured, kidnapped, ransomed.
 And these experiences have, quite understandably, left deep scars.
 Have they earned the right to demonize 1.6 billion people?
 Of course not.
 But saying that their problem with Islam is a manifestation of an irrational fear of The Other seems unfair, and lumping them together with the likes of Alexandre Bissonnette seems decidedly unjust.